Extreme Cold: How to Prevent Cold Stress When Working Outdoors

 1. What is Cold Stress?

-So moderate weather, combined with cold winds and heavy rainfall may also cause cold stress.
+So moderate weather, combined with cold winds and heavy rainfall may also cause cold stress, warmer weather can cause other stresses, see our guide to Heat Stress.

 2. Types of Cold Stress